Wperume/TodoList/SECURITY_TESTING.md

 - **60-79**: Good, but some improvements needed
 - **40-59**: Fair, multiple issues to address
 - **0-39**: Poor, critical issues present

+#### Exit Codes

+The scanner exits with different codes based on results:
+- **Exit 0**: All security tests passed
+- **Exit 1**: One or more security tests failed

+**Note**: The Makefile targets (`make scan-security`, `make scan-security-full`) suppress the exit code error to allow the scan to complete and generate the report.
+The scanner will still display the actual results and security score.
+Check [security-report.html](security-report.html) for the detailed findings.

 ### Example Workflow